 • Maintain balanced gene expression

-This backup methylation pathway provides metabolic resilience under conditions of stress or nutrient insufficiency.
+This backup methylation pathway provides metabolic resilience under conditions of stress or nutrient insufficiency, making betaine an important safety net for overall cellular health.

 Homocysteine, Fatty Liver, and Betaine